From CASS

 Program Objectives

-UCSD offers a variety of graduate and research opportunities in astrophysics and space sciences and CASS has a number of graduate students working with faculty and research staff as thesis students.
-CASS is not an academic department, however; prospective graduate students apply through the departments of Physics, Chemistry, or Electrical and Computer Engineering (ECE), and follow the individual departmental curricula.
-Graduate students in the three departments concentrate on core courses during the first academic year, usually with financial support through Research Fellowships and/or Teaching Assistantships.
+UCSD offers a variety of graduate and research opportunities in astro- physics and space sciences, and CASS has a number of graduate students working with faculty and research staff as thesis students.
+Prospective graduate students apply through the departments of Physics, Chemistry, or Electrical and Computer Engineering (ECE), and follow the individual departmental curricula.
+Graduate students concentrate on core courses during the first academic year, usually with financial support through research fellowships and/or teaching assistantships.

 Program Opportunities

-Graduate students under CASS faculty or research staff direction have the opportunity to work on a wide range of scientific problems in experimental, observational or theoretical astrophysics and space sciences.
-These include theoretical studies of nucleosynthetic processes in the early universe, numerical simulations of non-linear plasma processes, analysis and interpretation of data obtained from ground and space based instruments, making observations at optical, infrared, X-ray or radio wavelengths, and participating in the development and construction of forefront astronomical instrumentation.
-Students in CASS have direct access to UC's ground-based optical/IR facilities at Lick Observatory and the UCSD/U. Through their research advisor students also have access to the 10m Keck Telescopes on Mauna Kea, Hawaii.
-Research areas are listed under the CASS Research Activities page.
+Graduate students working with CASS faculty or research staff have the opportunity to work on a wide range of scientific problems in experimental, observational or theoretical astrophysics and space sciences.
+These include theoretical studies of nucleosynthetic processes in the early universe, numerical simulations of non-linear plasma processes, analysis and interpretation of data obtained from ground and space based instruments, observing at optical, infrared, X-ray or radio wavelengths, and participating in the development and construction of forefront astronomical instrumentation.
+Students in CASS have access to UC's ground-based optical/IR facilities at the 10m Keck Telescopes on Mauna Kea, Hawaii and Lick Observatory near San Jose, CA. Research areas are listed under the CASS Research Activities page.